vermegi/automate-private-AKS-AAD/README.md

 # this will not ask you to log in again, it will reuse your CLI creds.
 ```

+- Double check whether kubelogin is in your /usr/bin directory of the agent, if it is not, copy it to this location.
+If it is only on the linuxbrew directory, using it in a pipeline will fail with error message kubelogin cannot be found.
+- You can now create a Kubernetes SC in DevOps with the contents of your kube config file.
+- Create pipeline with kubernetes task using the SC you just created.

+## Using MI of the machine

+On the agent machine:

 - Create a rolebinding for your MI:

 ```bash